MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages----using-predefined-shapes.md

 ## line

-You can use the &lt;line&gt; element to create a straight line.
+You can use the <line&gt; element to create a straight line.
 You can then customize the line by specifying different property attributes.

 For example, you can draw a horizontal line by specifying **from**="20pt,20pt" **to**="100pt,20pt", and make it 2-point and red by specifying **strokecolor**="red" **strokeweight**="2pt", as shown in the following VML representation: